-Jack Burke Jr., the 1956 Masters champ, is turning 100 and still has plenty to say
+As Jack Burke Jr., the 1956 Masters champ, turns 100, he still has plenty to say

 Jack Burke Jr. celebrates his 1956 Masters victory with then-wife Ielene.
 To the left is Augusta National co-founder Clifford Roberts (smiling).
 To the right is 1955 Masters winner Cary Middlecoff and in the lower right is Bobby Jones (back turned).